Types of Polynomials

 ---|---|---|

-Zero or constant polynomial | Polynomials with 0 degrees are called zero polynomials. | 3 or 3x0 |
+Zero or constant polynomial | Polynomials with 0 degree. | 3 or 3x0 |

-Linear polynomial | Polynomials with 1 as the degree of the polynomial are called linear polynomials.
-In linear polynomials, the highest exponent of the variable(s) is 1 | x + y - 4, 5m + 7n, 2p |
+Linear polynomial | Polynomials with 1 as the degree. | x + y - 4, 5m + 7n, 2p |

-Quadratic polynomial | Polynomials with 2 as the degree of the polynomial are called quadratic polynomials. | 8x2 + 7y - 9, m2 + mn - 6 |
+Quadratic polynomial | Polynomials with 2 as the degree. | 8x2 + 7y - 9, m2 + mn - 6 |

-Cubic polynomial | Polynomials with 3 as the degree of the polynomial are called cubic polynomials. |
+Cubic polynomial | Polynomials with 3 as the degree. |

 3x3, p3 + pq + 7 |